OData/Extensions/src/Microsoft.Extensions.OData.Migration/README.md

 	// If using batching, you must call UseODataBatching before UseODataMigration builder.UseODataBatching();

-	IEdmModel v4model = ...
+	IEdmModel v4model = /*your model*/;

+	// If you are working with a Data.Edm.IEdmModel:
+	Data.Edm.IEdmModel v3model = /*your model*/;
+	builder.UseODataMigration(v3model, v4model);

-        // If you have your OData V3 model representation as an EDMX string (e.g. by querying for metadata), you can use it directly.
+	// If you have your OData V3 model representation as an EDMX string (e.g., by querying your V3 service for metadata)
-        // If not, here is an example of how to convert a Data.Edm.IEdmModel (V3) to EDMX: string v3Edmx;
-        Data.Edm.IEdmModel v3model = ...
-        using (StringWriter stringWriter = new StringWriter())
-        {
-            using (XmlWriter xmlWriter = XmlWriter.Create(stringWriter))
-            {
-                IEnumerable<Data.Edm.Validation.EdmError> errors = new List<Data.Edm.Validation.EdmError>();
-                Data.Edm.Csdl.EdmxWriter.TryWriteEdmx(model, xmlWriter, Data.Edm.Csdl.EdmxTarget.OData, out errors);
-            }
-            v3Edmx = stringWriter.ToString();
+	// string v3Edmx = /*your EDMX string*/
-        }

-	builder.UseODataMigration(v3Edmx, v4model);
+	// builder.UseODataMigration(v3Edmx, v4model);

 	// your code here
 }
 ```
 Calling UseODataMigration inserts the middleware responsible for translating incoming request URLs.
 For example, an OData version 3 request URL might look like:

 ```